No item(s) available in cart.

 4.2.9.
 30 FBH RESOLUTION BLOCK

-The 30 FBH resolution reference block is used to evaluate the near-surface resolution and flaw size/depth sensitivity
+The 30 FBH resolution reference block is used to evaluate the near-surface resolution and flaw size/depth sensitivity of a normal-beam setup.

 4.2.10.
 ASTM E317 Block, Figure 1